-The Code of Conduct covers all in-person sessions and events as well as online participation to the conference, including keynote presentations, concurrent sessions, live poster Q&A, workshops, conference-related social media, slido and slack channels, online Q&A sessions, email and texts.
+The Code of Conduct covers all in-person sessions and events as well as online participation to the conference, including keynote presentations, concurrent sessions, live poster Q&A, workshops, conference-related social media, slido, and slack channels, online Q&A sessions, email and texts.

-The organisers of AHC value your attendance and wish to make your experience productive and inspiring in order to foster an open exchange of ideas and discussion in a professional setting.
-Our Code of Conduct was created in order to establish a clear and transparent set of standards and guidelines of acceptable behaviour during the AHC conference and provide a positive, safe and welcoming environment for all attendees, vendors, volunteers and staff.
+The organisers of AHC2024 value your attendance and wish to make your experience productive and inspiring in order to foster an open exchange of ideas and discussion in a professional setting.
+Our Code of Conduct was created in order to establish a clear and transparent set of standards and guidelines of acceptable behaviour during the AHC2024 conference and provide a positive, safe and welcoming environment for all attendees, vendors, volunteers and staff.

 The following behaviours are expected and requested of all community members: